rooch-network/rooch/crates/rooch-da/README.md

 ### Sequencer

 Tx batch maker.
 Each sequencer maintains its own DA server.

+### DA Server

+Has responsibilities:

-Has responsibility to public DA server and DA Backend info for anyone could access DA data easily.
+1. public DA Backend info for anyone could access DA data easily.

-## DA Server

-Provides Put/Get interface for DA.
+2. provides Put/Get interface for DA by DA Server.

+Each DA server could connect to multiple DA backends.

 ## DA Backend

 The purpose of DA backend is to mitigate the single point of risk associated with DA server.
 DA server, not the backend, remains the principal party responsible for data publication.
 Therefore, the DA server may elect to submit data to DA backend asynchronously.

-Each DA server could connect to multiple DA backends.

 ## DA Server APIs